RiccardoTancredi/GameofLife/README.md

 The choices are *random*, *fromTxt* and *easterEgg*.

 * *random*: randomly initialize the grid.
-The user is then asked to input the seed for the random number generator and the vertical and horizontal dimension of the grid, followed by the initial nativity (i.e. the percentage of alive cell at the beginning of the game).
+The user is then asked to input the seed for the random number generator and the vertical and horizontal dimension of the grid, followed by the initial nativity (i.e. the expected percentage of alive cells at the beginning of the game).
 * *fromTxt*: initialize the grid to a specific configuration described in a `.txt` file, stored by the user in the `initial_patterns` folder.
 The format in which the file has to be written is the following:

   ```txt